 All you need is a banana and an egg.
 Yep, that’s it!
 Sometimes I add a spoonful of oats and a little cinnamon for a little extra flair from time to time, but you don’t have to.
 They taste like a pancake that’s bursting with banana flavor.
 Ready to try these for yourself?

 - Ground cinnamon (optional)

 How to Make Healthy Banana Pancakes

 Until it’s nice and liquidy like this.

-Drop by large spoonfuls into a hot skillet or griddle that has been sprayed with cooking spray.
-Cook these on about medium heat.
+Drop by large spoonfuls into a hot skillet or griddle prepared with cooking spray.

 I’m tearing up just thinking about y’all getting to taste these!